microsoft/pai/subprojects/GOPATH/src/github.com/microsoft/hivedscheduler/README.md

 ## Related Project
 * [FrameworkController](https://github.com/microsoft/frameworkcontroller): A General-Purpose Kubernetes Pod Controller, which can easily leverage HiveD to schedule jobs .
 * [OpenPAI](https://github.com/microsoft/pai): A complete solution for AI platform.
-HiveD will be easier to use and more user-friendly when working in tendem with OpenPAI.
+HiveD will be more user-friendly when working in tandem with OpenPAI.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a